Keywords

 By focusing on the contextual antecedents TN, DH, XD, HTPT, NLDN, SSDN, CCTC and the outcome CDSTTCCU, this study offers a multidimensional theoretical framework to guide future research and managerial practice.

 This work provides a comprehensive portrayal of the contextual drivers governing the alignment of digital transformation and sustainable supply chain finance in Vietnam, a nation undergoing rapid economic transition within a globalized environment.
 By integrating a multidimensional lens with both quantitative and qualitative methods, it elucidates the roles of key factors leadership vision and commitment (TN), strategic orientation (DH), information-sharing mechanisms (XD), supplier collaboration (HTPT), organizational resources (NLDN), process readiness (SSDN) and credit financing (CCTC) in shaping the convergence of digitalization and supply-chain finance strategies (CDSTTCCU).
-The findings not only confirm the critical importance of these interactions for structuring sustainable financial models but also highlight supply chains’ adaptive capacity amid global economic and technological disruptions.
+The findings provide evidence that contextual factors contribute differently to DT–SCF alignment and help explain how firms can strengthen sustainable supply chain finance practices in resource-constrained environments.

 The research was conducted in strict compliance with established research standards.
 All participants voluntarily provided informed consent.
 The research protocol was approved by the Thai Nguyen University of Information and Communication Technology (certificate number 137/ĐHCNTT&TT), dated March 12, 2025.